-Please see FALL 2020 limitations as listed on the ILL page.
+Please see any Spring 2021 limitations as listed on the ILL page.

 - Check WorldCat to verify your citation information (e.g. are the author, title, publisher and date information you have accurate?) and also see if the item you want is available at other libraries.

 - If an item is available at a nearby library and you want to see it ASAP, ask a librarian

 about getting a METRO library referral or other ways to visit another library.
 (NOT AVAILABLE or very limited during Spring 2021 Semester) .

 You can't borrow from other libraries directly except from public library systems you might belong to (e.g. NYPL, BPL or QPL), or from other SUNY Libraries.

 - Copies of FIT students' graduate theses are collected by the FIT Library.